 - There’s a lot to learn.
 Keep educating yourself — not just about the disease, but also about what resources and services are available to caregivers and people with FTD, how they work and how to take advantage of them.
 Knowledge can be your best tool for finding quality care for your loved one, and will help you be a more effective advocate and caregiver.

 - You are not alone.
 AFTD can help you find caregivers and other people who understand FTD.
 Find a support group and other resources in your area.
 AFTD’s Helpline can be reached via email@example.com or by phone at 1-866-507-7222.
 Sometimes, just talking to someone who understands can be more helpful than all the doctors and lawyers in the world.

 - Trust yourself.
 You are advocating for someone with a serious medical condition who deserves respect and competent care no matter how poorly others understand their symptoms.
-As the primary caregiver you will have the most intimate knowledge of what does or does not work for your loved one, and any changes that occur in his or her condition.
+As the primary caregiver, you will have the most intimate knowledge of what does or does not work for your loved one, and any changes that occur in their condition.
 Ask questions and speak up.
 Your opinion is valuable and needs to be heard.